-Maybe I am not scaring them enough; that they are literally killing their dogs by overfeeding and allowing them to become obese dogs.
+Maybe I am not scaring them enough; they are killing their dogs by overfeeding and allowing them to become obese dogs.
 For years, I have referenced the Purina Lifespan Study, which in my mind is a slam dunk, as far as proving that keeping your dog at their ideal body weight will essentially help them live a longer and healthier life.

 No, there is no way this is the case with my clients.
 They love me.
 They listen to my every word.
 YEAH RIGHT!

 Over the last year, I have thought long and hard about how I can do a better job at communicating with my clients on this topic and it finally dawned on me.
-So here it is….Lets pretend you are my client.
+So here it is….Let’s pretend you are my client.

 Dr.J’s Ultimate Pet Weight Loss Plan:

 #1 I Am Going to Teach You How to Evaluate Your Dogs Weight: